darasus/ai-blog/content/how-to-stay-organized-and-sane-as-a-busy-mom.md

   keep you motivated to get things done.
 Schedule in time for self-care for yourself and carve out some time each week to do something that makes you feel relaxed and happy.
+intro: >-
+  So you’re a busy mom.
+It’s challenging and tiring, but also rewarding and exciting.

+  If you’re reading this article, it means you are willing to go the extra mile to make sure things run smoothly as a busy mom.
+After all, being organized is the key to sanity.

+  Being organized doesn’t mean that everything has to be perfect and in its place all the time; it just means being intentional about keeping things tidy and streamlined so that you have fewer distractions and can get more done in less time.
+You see, staying organized isn’t about checking off boxes on an organizational checklist for your home or sharing with friends on social media; it’s about streamlining daily routines so that you have more time for what matters most.
 ---

 ## Weekly routines